CINELATION | Film Reviews by Christopher Beaubien

 thewrestler1

-A Punishing Character Drama
+A Punishing Character Study

 One of the most painful moments in The Wrestler is when the doctor explains to Randy “The Ram” Robinson (Mickey Rourke) after his heart attack that he must not exert himself.
 The aging, muscular man is devastated and cries out, “Doc!
 I’m a professional wrestler!”
 The key word there is professional.
 He takes it seriously.
 It defines him.
 Being stripped of his identity, Randy feels worthless.
 He has never thought about the long term.
 His lost years of celebrity, drug use and promiscuity left him devoid of anyone who really care about him.
 Now, Randy is finally going to feel the emotional punishment he has spent his life numbing by punishing himself in the ring.